ademidoff/pmm-automation/README.md

 ### MySQL Cluster with Group Replication

 This script provisions a [MySQL cluster](./mysql/mysql-group/README.md) with group replication.
 It configures the cluster and ensures that all nodes are properly synchronized.

+## Valkey/Redis

+### Valkey/Redis with Async Replication

+This script provisions a Valkey/Redis multi-master cluster with the necessary configurations.
+It sets up the cluster to ensure high availability and performance.